The Role of Nutrition in Treadmill Weight Loss

 5. Hydration and Weight Loss

-Another important thing to remember when it comes to losing weight and doing walking workouts is to stay hydrated.
-Water helps keep your body at the right temperature, keeps your joints lubricated, and keeps you performing at your best while you work out.
-If you don’t drink enough water, you may not be able to run as much and burn as many calories.
+When you are trying to lose weight and walking for exercise, it is crucial to drink enough water.
+Water helps your body stay at the appropriate temperature, keeps your joints moving, and helps you work out at your best.
+You may not be able to run as much and burn as many calories if you don’t drink enough water.

 Solution:

-- Monitor your fluid level.
-You might need to refill the fluids you lose when you sweat if you work out for a long time or in very hot or cold weather.
-You can use sports drinks or coconut water instead of minerals, but watch out for the extra sugars.
+• Watch out for fluids.
+You may need to drink more water if you work out for a long time or in hot or cold weather.
+You can get minerals back with sports drinks or coconut water, but watch out for the sweets.

 6. Timing Your Meals for Optimal Performance